The search for the best strollers of 2017

 Can I use a jogger for everyday use?

 BOB Revolution Flex and the Thule Urban Glide for use as standard strollers because their swivel wheels mean good maneuverability in small spaces, and rubber tires mean easy to push and turn on uneven surfaces.
 They both have nice storage features and seating for passengers, with deep seat reclines for napping, nice suspension and large canopies.
 However, they are larger than some standard options when folded, and can be hard to pick up and stow.
-On the bright side, they are generally similar in weight as many standard baby strollers.
-The Thule Urban Glide is 22.6 lbs compared to 27.8 lbs for the UPPAbaby Vista and 21.6 lbs for the UPPAbaby Cruz, two award winning products from our Best Baby Strollers review.
-In addition, many jogging strollers also work with a variety of infant car seat carriers, so they can do the job of a frame stroller, even if they aren't light or small.
+On the bright side, they are generally similar in weight as many full-size competitors.
+The Thule Urban Glide is 22.6 lbs compared to 27.8 lbs for the UPPAbaby Vista and 21.6 lbs for the UPPAbaby Cruz, two award winning products from our Full Size Stroller review.
+In addition, many joggers also work with a variety of infant car seat carriers, so they can do the job of a car-seat frame stroller, even if they aren't light or small.
 This means joggers could potentially do the job of 3 products (jogger, standard stroller, and car seat carrier).

 Should I use an umbrella or full-size stroller?